Security and Troubleshooting

 Security

 We are working hard to ensure that myDBR is secure. myDBR is updated regularly, and these updates, in addition to new features, may also contain improvements to security.
-Make also sure you read any possible security notes in the release notes.
+Make sure you read any possible security notes in the release notes.

-Security considerations
+Security Considerations

 • Change the default admin username/password